gooddata/gooddata-ui-sdk/README.md

 ## Quick start
 To build the sdk you need to have [git](http://git-scm.com) and [Node.js](http://nodejs.org) installed.
 MacOS users should install [Homebrew](http://mxcl.github.com/homebrew/) first and then run:
 ```
 $ brew install git
 $ brew install node
 ```
 Now, clone this repo with `$ git clone git@github.com:gooddata/gd-sdk-js.git` and get the library dependecies with
 ```
 $ npm install -g grunt-cli
+$ npm install -g bower
 $ npm install
+$ bower install
 ```
 ## Build
 In the repository run:
 ```
 $ grunt
 ```
-and the built library is ready for you at `buid/gd-sdk-js.min.js`
+and the built library is ready for you at `dist/gd-sdk-js.min.js`

 ## Develop
 It is easy to start your own project with this repository or modify and explore